 - Rust primer

-Use a sanding block to remove rust down to the bare metal.
+Use a sanding block ($4, The Home Depot) to remove rust down to the bare metal.
+Use sandpaper with a lower, coarser grit to clear away rust more effectively.
 Then wipe the furniture with a rag to rid the pieces of any debris.

 Place the table and chairs on a drop cloth.
-Treat the sanded, rusty areas with a metal primer that deters rust (we used Rust-Oleum Stops Rust Rusty Metal Primer Spray), making sure to spray the spot from all angles, reaching every nook and cranny.
+Treat the sanded, rusty areas with a metal primer that deters rust, such as Rust-Oleum Rusty Metal Primer Spray ($4, The Home Depot).
+Make sure to spray the spot from all angles, reaching every nook and cranny.
 Let dry for two hours.

 Apply two coats of metal-approved spray paint in your color of choice.
 Hold the can about 8-10 inches away from the surface and use a sweeping back-and-forth motion to apply a thin, even coat across the entire piece, including the back and underside.
 Allow the paint to dry for two hours, or the time recommended by the manufacturer, between coats.